spine-examples/Hello-ProtoData/README.md

 ### Code Generation

-There is `ApplySizeOptionPlugin` that implemented in order to generate the validation code for `size` option.
+There is `ApplySizeOptionPlugin` that implemented in order to generate the validation code for the `size` option.
 The plugin can be deployed during the build process and uses ProtoData API to extend the code generation for Protobuf messages.